 Types of hearing aids available

-This is true with behind the ear (BTE) hearing aids but one important element to consider is the amount of things your hearing aid can perform.
-The shift towards tiny hearing aids behind the ear continues to grow because it can become your personal assistant as it connects with your mobile phone opening up a world of connectivity and improved results for speech enhancement.
+This is true with behind-the-ear (BTE) hearing aids, but one important element to consider is the number of things your hearing aid can perform.
+Although there is a shift towards tiny hearing aids, behind-the-ear hearing aids continue to grow because they can become your personal assistant as they connect with your mobile phone, opening up a world of connectivity and improved speech enhancement results.

 Invisible hearing aids

-A lot of companies, manufacturers included, use the term invisible to describe their hearing aids.
-This is a bit of a falsehood and what should be said is, ‘invisible’ from a certain angle.
+Many companies, manufacturers included, use the term invisible to describe their hearing aids.
+This is a bit of a falsehood, and what should be said is, ‘invisible’ from a certain angle.
 There is only one completely invisible hearing aid when worn from all angles, which is the Lyric hearing aid.
-It is implanted in the ear where it remains for two to three months at a time before being replaced with a new device.
+It is implanted in the ear, where it remains for two to three months at a time before being replaced with a new device.

 The advantages are:

-The Lyric hearing aid is only available through extensively trained Lyric partners who use microscopes and carefully assess the suitability of the ear to cope with extended wear devices.
+The Lyric hearing aid is only available through extensively trained Lyric partners who use microscopes and carefully assess the ear’s suitability to cope with extended wear devices.

 It fits a wide range of hearing, from mild to moderate but is not suitable for severe to profound hearing losses.